 Recognition must follow the three Rs to improve workplace behaviors.
 You should reward the right behavior at the right times and in the right ways.
 The three Rs are covered further in a recent piece on employee engagement.

-Now that you understand why employee recognition programs are important, what can you do with that information?
-Which employee recognition programs can you utilize at your company?
+Now that you understand why employee recognition programs are important, what are some employee recognition ideas?
 Often what you can do starts with the budget you have.
 Some recognition can be free or cheap, but others have a significant cost.

 One way you can quickly engage employees and show recognition is incentive pay.
-Bonuses like ones related to performance can positively impact employees.
-When giving out spot, project, or performance bonuses, it’s vital to ensure that incentives are available to all employees.
-When incentives were kept for a few workers, HBR found that bonuses didn’t help employees feel recognized or loyal to the company.
+Harvard Business Review found in their research that bonuses related to performance can positively impact employees.
+When giving out spot, project, or performance bonuses, it's vital to ensure that incentives are available to all employees.
+When incentives were kept for a few workers, HBR found that bonuses didn't help employees feel recognized or loyal to the company.

 2. Raises and Promotions

 While bonuses give employees a one-time boost in pay, raises provide a more sustained bump.
-It’s essential for employees to feel like they are moving forward at work.
-Raises or promotions can be a great way to recognize employees for their contributions to the company.
+It's essential for employees to feel like they are moving forward at work.
+Raises or promotions can be one of the most substantial ways to recognize employees for their contributions to the company.

 3. Peer Recognition